 Energy Recovery and Heat Recovery Ventilators in the Twin Cities Metro and surrounding areas

 When you’re running your air conditioner or heater, you keep your windows and doors shut, right?
 This makes sense after all—it helps insulate your home, making it easier to maintain climate control.
 This does have an unintended consequence, however.
 Closing all your windows and doors cuts off air circulation, so that you’re not getting fresh air in your home.

-If your home spends too much time without fresh air circulation, it can dry out, making it easier for you to catch illnesses as your immunity system is lowered.
+If your home spends too much time without fresh air circulation, it can dry out, making it easier for you to catch illnesses as your immune system is lowered.
 Airborne contaminants are another threat—they become trapped in the home and irritate the symptoms of those with allergies or asthma.
 Fortunately, when professionally installed and services, these systems work to ventilate your home and minimize energy loss at the same time!

 Also referred to as ERVs, the energy recovery ventilator uses a heat exchanger and fans to recover energy that would otherwise be lost in the ventilation process of your HVAC system, as an alternative to opening your windows and doors on either a soaring hot or blistery cold day.
 Usually these systems are whole–house ventilators and can either have their own ductwork, or can share existing ductwork with your heating and cooling system.